Q1.False statement regarding acute necrotizing pancreatitis is ?

 Juxtavaterian diverticulum ie 2 cm around ampulla are the most difficult to

 Ref- Yeo: Shackelford's Surgery of the Alimentary Tract, 7th ed.

-Welcome to the website of Surgery Questions.
-These surgery MCQ questions are from enterance exams like MCH, MRCS and Absite.
+Welcome to the website of Surgery MCQs.
+These questions are from enterance exams.
 Answers and explanations are provided after a set of 5 questions.
 This website is a work of dcotors as a hobby and the questions will always be free to download.